 What it checks

-Log streams within log groups in the DELIVERY delivery class are excluded.
+Log groups in the DELIVERY delivery class are excluded because they are managed by AWS.

 Why it matters